Garrison considers expansion of policing options, hours

 “That’s the only presence of law enforcement we have,” Larson said.

 Larson said the biggest concerns are traffic on Hwys.
 169 and 18, as well as potential drug activity.
-He said the city would like to have an additional 20-25 hours a week of patrolling, and the city is looking for alternative sources to fund it.
+He said the city would like to have an additional 20-25 hours a week of patrolling and is looking for alternative sources to fund it.

 “At this point, we’re just looking into what we could possibly get,” Larson said.
 “We’ll see what we can budget for the city and we’ll go from there.”